mykelalvis/FATESRD/Other/fate-accelerated-SRD.md

 ---

-Sometimes, if the circumstance is especially restrictive, you can apply the stunt to both the [[create advantage]] action and the overcome action.
+Sometimes, if the circumstance is especially restrictive, you can apply the stunt to both the [[Create Advantage]] action and the overcome action.

 The second type of stunt lets you make something true, do something cool, or otherwise ignore the usual rules in some way.
 Use this template: